kwalczak80/mx-monster/README.md

 - Home - link to the home page
 - All products - link to the page with all products for sale
-- Riding gear - link to the Riding gear page
+- Riding gear - link to the Riding category gear page
-- Vehicle equipment - link to the  vehicle equipment page
+- Vehicle equipment - link to the  vehicle equipment category page
-- Accessories - link to the accessories page
+- Accessories - link to the accessories category page
-- Special Offers - link to the special offers page
+- Special Offers - link to the special offers category page

 ![Navbar hamburger menu on small screens](docs/images/existing_features/navbar/navbar-small-screens-hamburger-menu.JPG)